Division of Student Affairs > Student Life > Transitioning to DePaul > Freshmen Orientation

 Optional one-on-one financial aid counseling

 Orientation sessions are based on your college of enrollment.
 Please note that a limited number of students can attend each Premiere DePaul session and space is available on a first-come, first-served basis.
-Orientation registration will be available on April 1st, 2020.
+Orientation registration will be available on to be announced.

 You can view the orientation dates by college directly below or you can also click here to see the table view of every orientation date.

 Note: Please do not make any travel arrangements until after you register and receive a confirmation email, as dates and availability are subject to change.

 orientation, attendance at all of the sessions is required.
 The sessions

 offered during the program (whether Premiere or Transition DePaul) are critical

 to your success and if you miss any or all portions of the program you may

 forfeit your ability to meet with an academic advisor and register for classes.